 USCIS Introduces Form I-910 and Centralizes the Civil Surgeon Application Process

-Starting on March 11, 2014, USCIS will implement a new process to receive and adjudicate applications for civil surgeon designation centrally at the National Benefits Center.
+USCIS has implemented a new process to receive and adjudicate applications for civil surgeon designation centrally at the National Benefits Center.
 This process change requires physicians seeking civil surgeon designation to file a formal application at a USCIS Lockbox.
 Centralizing the civil surgeon application process will:

 - Improve the application intake process;

 - Enhance USCIS’s ability to manage and track civil surgeon applications;

 - Promote consistency and uniformity in USCIS decisions on civil surgeon-related matters; and

 - Improve overall efficiency and integrity of the program.

 Physicians seeking civil surgeon designation need to complete Form I-910, Application for Civil Surgeon Designation, and pay a $615 application fee.
 This new application form and process implements provisions of the agency’s 2010 Fee Rule.
 It does not affect current civil surgeons.